A car on a road

 Sustainable mobility is not only a matter that affects urban transport.
 It also concerns freight transport, as well as the maritime and aviation sectors.

-Advanced biofuels from renewable raw materials of biological origin, and synthetic fuels (e-fuels), produced from CO2 withdrawn from the atmosphere, are becoming increasingly important in this field.
+Biofuels from renewable raw materials of biological origin, and synthetic fuels (e-fuels), produced from CO2 withdrawn from the atmosphere, are becoming increasingly important in this field.

 Aviation, and especially intercontinental journeys, is one of the greatest challenges for decarbonization.
 In this field, electric batteries aren't a viable option because their heavy weight would hinder the enormous power the aircraft needs for take-off.
 Therefore, the alternative is to increase the percentage of biokerosene or biojet, made from biomass.
 There can be two types of biojet fuel: it is first generation when it is obtained from vegetable oils, and advanced when the raw material comes from agri-food industry waste, agricultural waste, forestry waste, or the organic part of municipal solid waste.
 When it is incorporated, the fraction of conventional kerosene is reduced.
 Our Puertollano and Tarragona complexes have already started to make this biojet fuel; and it was used in two flights from Madrid to Punta Cana and Madrid to Bilbao last year.